 When writing their name we teach the small (lower case) letters first with a capital letter for the initial letter of their name.

 Many of the everyday things you do involve early mathematics:

 Playing simple board games, doing jigsaw puzzles and playing with construction toys such as Lego can encourage the use of mathematical language.

-From Foundation Stage all children at Raglan wear our school uniform, have a school bookbag and a full PE kit (details available in the school brochure).
+From Foundation Stage all children at Raglan wear our school uniform, have a school bookbag and a full PE kit (details available in the school prospectus).
 Children should learn to dress and undress themselves.
 Velcro fastenings on shoes can be helpful and short sleeves shirts avoid the need for rolling up sleeves when doing creative activities or playing in the water.
 We will obviously help children who are struggling with stiff buttons or tricky tights but the more independent the children become the longer time can be spent doing the practical activities.

 In the Summer the children will need hats and sun cream.
 Please apply sun cream to your child before school.
 If it is really sunny they can bring it to school but they must be able to apply it themselves as staff cannot help the children with this.

 We expect children to be independent in their use of the toilet and in washing their hands afterwards and enforce good standards of health and hygiene in school.
 However, if your child is prone to “wetting” themselves or occasionally has an accident, it may be useful to provide spare underwear.

 We provide aprons for artwork and encourage children to keep relatively clean!
 Most things wash out fairly easily.
 (White PVA glue is best soaked in cold water before being machine-washed).
 We encourage children having school dinners to eat with a knife and fork so please reinforce this at home.